 Our curriculum is well planned for each age group and key stage and ensures that children of all abilities, including those with special educational needs and/or disabilities are able to acquire knowledge and understanding, develop and practice new skills, and make progress in a range of areas of learning.
 It is likely that some children in possession of a EHCP/Statement cannot be accommodated at St Crispin's School due to their needs being beyond the resources available, requiring greater readjustment than is possible.
 Where possible, this will form part of discussions during the admissions process.
-St Crispin's School is CReSTeD registered for Dyslexia.
 We design our curriculum to ensure that it is broad, well balanced and covers all the required areas of learning.
 If we think it necessary to modify our curriculum and teaching to meet the needs of individual children, then we do this only after their parents have been consulted.

 If a child has a special need, our school complies with all legislative and best practice requirements to meet these individual needs.
 If a child displays signs of having special needs, this is referred to the Head who seeks appropriate advice.
-We not only provide additional resources for children with learning difficulties and/or disabilities but where appropriate, such as a visual timetable, use these resources with all our children as often i:\policies and procedures\curriculum teaching and learning .docx they can benefit all of our children.
+We not only provide additional resources for children with learning difficulties and/or disabilities but where appropriate, such as a visual timetable, use these resources with all our children as often they can benefit all of our children.
 This includes providing an Individual Educational Programme (IEP), which is reviewed on a regular basis.
 The provision in this respect is coordinated by the SENCO.

 The school provides an Individual Educational Plan (IEP) for each of the children who are on the special needs register.
 This sets out the nature of the special need, and outlines how the schools will aim to address the need.
 It also sets out targets for improvement, so that we can review and monitor the progress of each child at regular intervals.
-It is likely that some children in possession of a EHCP/Statement cannot be accommodated at St Crispin's School due to their needs being beyond the resources available, requiring greater readjustment than is possible.
-Where possible, this will form part of discussions during the admissions process.

-However some children in our school have other disabilities.
+Some children in our school have other disabilities.
 We are committed to meeting the needs of these children, as we are to meeting the needs of all groups of children within our school.
 The school complies fully with the requirements of the Equality Act 2010.
 All reasonable steps are taken to ensure that these children are not placed at a substantial disadvantage compared to non-disabled children.
 Teaching and learning is appropriately modified for children with disabilities.
-For example, they may be given additional time to complete certain activities or may need Readers, Scribes or PC's.
+For example, they may be given additional time to complete certain activities or may need Readers, Scribes or PCs.